Milagros - Most Chaste Heart Of Joseph

 Joseph loved Mary so tenderly, so intensely, so purely, that it is said that her Marian M would be blazed upon his very heart.
 The heart opens to reveal a space to place a prayer, a wish, notes of gratitude or thanks.
 I love to put mini decade rosaries in them and give them for First Communion and Confirmation gifts!
 The heart has a hook on back if you choose to hang.
 It can be used as a Christening gift, given in time of need for healing, or for individual prayer.

 There are two different size options for this Milagro.
 The Saint Joseph Mini Milagro measure 1.75" wide x 1" deep x 3.5" inches tall.
 The larger Milagros are 3.5" wide x 2" deep x 6" tall.
 They are each high quality and made of metal.
 Choose between gilded gold or antique silver in color for either variety.
 Both are beautiful used as an ornament and have a hanging loop on the back.
 They come in a vintage style with natural patina making each one unique.
-Each Milagro comes with a gift bag, a meditation, and a card describing the history of Milagros.
+Each Milagro comes with a meditation, and a card describing the history of Milagros.
 Ornaments do not come with ribbon or string.

 This Milagro shows the Marian M, surrounded by the lilies of Joseph’s purity.
 His heart was steadfast in protection for the Holy Family.
 He revered Jesus and Mary with docility and goodness.
 His purity allows lilies to bloom within his heart.
 This Milagro also acts as a locket, and can hold the treasure of your prayer requests, a rosary, or endless other possibilities.
 The M for Mary is tucked into the angle between the vertical and horizontal crossbeams.
 The combination of cross and M has a biblical connotation.
 It refers to Mary's station at the foot of the cross and symbolizes her vocation as Mater Dolorosa (Mother of Sorrows).
 Her loving participation in the suffering of Christ shows her selflessness as a mother.
 Joseph also bearing this symbol shows that he is willing to participate both in the mission given to Mary, but also to the mission given to Jesus, His son.